stackimpact/stackimpact-python/README.rst

 Features
 ^^^^^^^^

--  Continuous hot spot profiling for CPU, memory allocations, blocking calls
+-  Continuous hot spot profiling for CPU usage, memory allocation, blocking calls.
--  Error monitoring
+-  Error and exception monitoring.
--  Health monitoring including CPU, memory, garbage collection and other runtime metrics
+-  Health monitoring including CPU, memory, garbage collection and other runtime metrics.
+-  Alerts on profile anomalies.
--  Anomaly detection
+-  Team access.
--  Multiple account users for team collaboration

 Learn more on the `features <https://stackimpact.com/features/>`__ page (with screenshots).

+How it works
+^^^^^^^^^^^^

+The StackImpact profiler agent is imported into a program and used as a normal package.
+When the program runs, various sampling profilers are started and stopped automatically by the agent and/or programmatically using the agent methods.
+The agent periodically reports recorded profiles and metrics to the StackImpact Dashboard.
+If an application has multiple processes, also referred to as workers, instances or nodes, only one or two processes will have active agents at any point of time.

 Documentation
 ^^^^^^^^^^^^^